Warner Bros. Television Studios: Later years

 On November 30, 2022, WBTV head Channing Dungey announced that they were in talks with Amazon to make animated DC content for its streaming service Amazon Prime Video.

 Divisions

 In addition to the main Warner Bros.
 Television Studios label, the company also owns and operates the following production companies in the United States:

 Current

 Warner Horizon Unscripted Television

 Warner Horizon Unscripted Television is Warner Bros.
-Television Studios' alternative television, cable and streaming production unit; founded in 2006, it originally operated as a singular label encompassing both scripted and unscripted productions.
-Notable series and films produced by the Warner Horizon units include The Bachelor dating show franchise, The Voice, Pretty Little Liars (and spin-offs Ravenswood and Pretty Little Liars: The Perfectionists), Ellen's Game of Games, Fuller House, The Masked Dancer, Whose Line Is It Anyway?, You and Pennyworth.
+Television Studios' alternative television, cable and streaming production unit; founded in April 2006, it originally operated as a singular label encompassing both scripted and unscripted productions.
+Notable series and films produced by the Warner Horizon units include The Bachelor dating show franchise, The Voice, Pretty Little Liars (and spin-offs Ravenswood and Pretty Little Liars: The Perfectionists), Ellen's Game of Games, Fuller House, The Masked Dancer, Whose Line Is It Anyway?, You and the first season of Pennyworth.

 On August 10, 2020, Warner Bros.
 Television Group separated the Warner Horizon label into two standalone companies maintaining individualized production focuses: